openlibraryenvironment/platform-rs/doc/reshare-qa-ci.md

 * SLNP One UI: https://slnp-one.reshare-dev.indexdata.com/
 * SLNP Two UI: https://slnp-two.reshare-dev.indexdata.com/
 * CI:
-  * mod-rs: to deploy the latest version of mod-rs, manually run the deploy action from the SLNP_INTEGRATION_2 branch: https://github.com/openlibraryenvironment/mod-rs/actions/workflows/deploy.yml
+  * mod-rs: to deploy the latest version of mod-rs, manually run the deploy action from the master branch: https://github.com/openlibraryenvironment/mod-rs/actions/workflows/deploy.yml
   * mod-directory: to deploy the latest version of mod-directory, manually run the deploy action from the main branch: https://github.com/openlibraryenvironment/mod-directory/actions/workflows/deploy.yml
-  * UI modules: To deploy the latest of all UI modules, manually run the deploy action from the ci-slnp branch of platform-rs: https://github.com/openlibraryenvironment/platform-rs/actions/workflows/deploy.yml
+  * UI modules: To deploy the latest of all UI modules, manually run the deploy action from the master branch of platform-rs: https://github.com/openlibraryenvironment/platform-rs/actions/workflows/deploy.yml